Spread the love

 The Great Barrier Reef is a great place for marine life watching.
 It’s home to an abundance of sea turtles, which are often spotted swimming in the shallows.
 Manta rays, which can reach up to 5 meters in diameter, are also a common sighting.
 Dolphins and whales are also often seen in the waters around the Great Barrier Reef, making it a great spot for whale watching.

-See also "Exploring the Remote Town of Kolyma in Russia"
+See also "Exploring the Urban Travel Meaning of 'Resilience'"

 Diving and snorkeling are the best ways to observe marine life up close.
 You can usually find a variety of colorful fish, sea turtles, and other reef dwellers in the shallow waters.
 If you’re lucky, you may even spot a reef shark or manta ray.
 However, always remember to be respectful of the wildlife and avoid touching or harassing them.